What is the philosophy of Hun Camp at The Hun School of Princeton?

 Swim goggles (optional)

 Any prescribed allergy medication, allergy action plan, or other medication that needs to be held with the counselor (i.e. epipen that must be in the original packaging in a ziploc bag labeled with your child’s name).
-The Allergy Action Plan needs to be completed in advance through online registration along with the medical form and uploaded copies of the immunization record and physical.
+The Allergy Action Plan needs to be completed in advance through online registration along with the medical form and uploaded copies of the immunization record.

 All campers will be assigned a locker to hold their personal items and receive a camp t-shirt on their first day.